pelson/pelson.github.io/content/refreshing_the_blog_for_2026.md

 they would have needed.
 I have always been a prototype-making sort of person, and AI supports that mode of working very well.
 There are some interesting social challenges around AI usage, but I think _not_ using AI is hard to justify in 2026.
-Finding finding the sweet spot between AI and human effort is something we are all still figuring out.
-For prototypes, I think vibe coding works out quite well, but for real code that you want to maintain, I don't believe that fully automated agentic use of AI produces a satisfactory outcome, neither in terms of quality, nor in human understanding.
+Finding the sweet spot between AI and human effort is something we are all still figuring out: for prototypes, I think vibe coding works out quite well, but for real code that you want to maintain, I don't believe that fully automated agentic use of AI produces a satisfactory outcome, neither in terms of quality, nor in human understanding.